chrischia06/mlatlse.github.io/README.md

-# Static Website for LSE Machine Learning Society
+Static Website for LSE Machine Learning Society using Hugo and the Strata theme